Your expert guide to spending 3 days in Oaxaca

 If you are lucky enough to be spending 3 days in Oaxaca you are in for an absolute treat because Oaxaca is a gorgeous city that promises to wow you at every turn.
 If you want to see ‘everything’, you’ll need to plan your time well but if you’re a happy wanderer then Oaxaca will suit you perfectly too.

-I have been visiting Oaxaca for many years and am excited to help you plan your 3 day Oaxaca itinerary and ensure you don’t miss anything that you should see.
+I have been visiting Oaxaca for many years and am excited to help you plan your Oaxaca trip and ensure you don’t miss anything that you should see.
+This article will highlight my favourite activities in the city and then suggest a 3 day itinerary to help you plan your trip.

 There are affiliate links in this article.
 If you click and make a purchase I could make a small sum at zero cost to you.
 Thank you!